ssleal10/ACO_CVProject/README.md

 ## To dowload the dataset:

 1. Install kaggle API and API credentials.
+(Read: https://github.com/Kaggle/kaggle-api)
 2. Run "kaggle datasets download -d diyer22/retail-product-checkout-dataset"

 ## To train a model using the YOLO detector (done by: https://github.com/eriklindernoren/PyTorch-YOLOv3):